 Ingest Application – The application that is executed at the DTS submission site to process a file before movement within the DTS.
 This application typically modifies a file so it is suitable for archiving by the NOAO E2E system.

+iDCI – Intergrated Cache Initiative, the SDM file repository management system.

+Image Builder – The component of the SISPI system that assembles the FITS image and submits a postproc request for data tranport.

-iDCI – Intergrated Cache Initiative, the SDM file repository management system. iSTB - a instance of the iSTB sub-system on the CTIO E2E Mountain cache.
+iSTB - a instance of the iSTB sub-system on the CTIO E2E Mountain cache.

 NOAO E2E – The NOAO End-to-End system of software services for acquisition, pipeline, archive and data management and distribution.